Photos from Virginia men's basketball vs. UMBC - Friday, March 16, 2018

 Bennett’s second Virginia team in 2010-11 compiled a 16-15 record (7-9 in ACC regular-season games).
 It was UVA’s first winning season since 2007-08 as Virginia finished tied for seventh in the ACC regular-season standings after being picked to finish 11th in the preseason by the media.
 Bennett won his 100th game as a head coach during the 2010-11 season when the Cavaliers defeated Maryland 74-60 in College Park, Md.
 Bennett’s first Virginia team finished the 2009-10 season with an overall record of 15-16, an improvement of five wins over the previous season (10-18 in 2008-09).
 The 15 wins included three victories over nationally-ranked opponents.

-A hallmark of Bennett's teams has been defense, as his squads have ranked in the top five nationally in scoring defense in six of his nine seasons as a head coach.
+A hallmark of Bennett’s teams has been defense, as his squads have ranked in the top five nationally in scoring defense in seven of his 10 seasons as a head coach.
 The 2014-15 Cavaliers led the nation by allowing 51.5 points per game, marking the third time a Bennett-coached team led the nation in scoring defense.
 The Cavaliers also became the first school in 18 years to hold three opponents under 30 points in a game in 2014-15.